-Diplomates have time-limited board certification status for seven years.
+Diplomates have time-limited board certification status for 10 years.
 Recertification requires submitting an application and taking the certification examination.

 Once recertification is required, the following items must be submitted with the examination application.